QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction to Quantum Computing

 Now, coming back to the fact that quantum theory is probabilistic, once a circuit has been run on hardware all qubits are measured.
 In the case of Fig.~\ref{fig:Example_circuit} this yields 5 bits each time and many such runs have to be repeated to obtain statistics from which to estimate the outcome probabilities.
 These probabilities connect theory and experiment.
 In order to obtain the result for a given problem, the design of the circuit has to encode the problem such that that result is a function of the outcome probabilities.
 Hence, the choice of circuit is key.

-A special case, albeit straightforward, is worth mentioning due to its relevance for this paper: the encoding of the quantity of interest in a circuit over, say, $q$ qubits may be such that the result is a function of the outcome distribution on just $r$ of the qubits ($r < q$), but subject to the condition that the remaining $q-r$ qubits have yielded particular outcomes, i.e. the result is a function of the corresponding conditional probability distribution.
-The technical term for this is \textit{post-selection}, seeing as one has to run the whole circuit many times and measure all qubits to then restrict -- post-select -- the data for when the condition on the $q-r$ qubits is satisfied.
+A special case worth mentioning due to its relevance for this paper is as follows: the encoding of the quantity of interest in a circuit over, say, $q$ qubits may be such that the result is a function of the outcome distribution on just $r$ of the qubits ($r < q$), but subject to the condition that the remaining $q-r$ qubits have yielded particular outcomes, i.e. the result is a function of the corresponding conditional probability distribution.
+The technical term for this is \textit{post-selection}, as one has to run the whole circuit many times and measure all qubits to then restrict -- post-select -- the data for when the condition on the $q-r$ qubits is satisfied.
 At the diagrammatic level the need for such post-selection is typically indicated by the corresponding quantum effects as done, e.g., in Fig.~\ref{fig:ExampleSent_QCircuit}, which up to the 0-effects on 4 of the 5 qubits, is identical to that of Fig.~\ref{fig:Example_circuit}.

-Usually, the power of quantum computing is naively attributed to `quantum parallelism'; that one can create exponentially large superpositions over the solution space of a problem.
-However, the caveat, and the reason why it is not believed that quantum computers can efficiently solve NP-complete problems, is that the output is a probability distribution one needs to sample from.
-Viewing quantum theory as a generalisation of probability theory, one realises that a key notion that quantum computing allows for is \textit{interference}; amplitudes sum as complex numbers.
-Designing quantum algorithms amounts to crafting amplitudes so that the wrong solutions to a problem interfere destructively and the correct ones constructively so that they can be measured with high probability.
-This is a hard conceptual problem in itself, which explains the relatively small number of quantum algorithms, albeit very powerful ones, in the quantum computer scientist's arsenal.